Shopify/polaris/.changeset/lazy-nails-relax.md

 '@shopify/polaris': minor
 ---

-Added `fixedFirstColumns` prop to `DataTable` so that multiple columns can be fixed
+- Added a `fixedFirstColumns` prop to `DataTable` so that multiple columns can be fixed
+- Deprecated the `DataTable` `fixedFirstColumn` prop